CarlosUPC/Installer-Research/docs/index.md

 Also, WiX provides internal tools for inscribing an MSI with the digital signatures like "Insignia".
 You can obtain more information about it [here](http://wixtoolset.org/documentation/manual/v3/overview/insignia.html)

+## Testing an Application in a Virtual Machine

+Before starting to explain about that, it is important to understand what are virtual machines and his purpose.
+Virtual machines are one of the safest ways to test software.
+This method allows you to simulate a full operating system, isolated from the rest of your machine.
+It's the perfect way to test our setup installer to check if it works on diferents Operation Systems and its previous versions.

+### VirtualBox
+There are several tools that you can use to create virtual machines, but for we like **VirtualBox**.
+It's available for Windows, OS X, and Linux.

+### How to work with VirtualBox
+Before you start testing software, you'll need to create the secluded place where you can be alone with it.
+Begin by creating your virtual machine:

+* Install and open VirtualBox.
+Be sure to install the property platform package according to your current OS

+* Click "New" to create a new virtual machine.
+You can check out our guide here for detailed instructions, but the wizard should make it fairly simple.
+You will need to download the ISO file according to the OS you want to try.

+* Install the operating system of your choice on the virtual machine.

+* Before you install anything else, take a snapshot.
+This will allow you to revert back to your original, "fresh install" state after you're done testing.

+You can install ISO files from Microsoft Windows 7/8/10 [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)

+You can install VirtualBox machine [here](https://www.virtualbox.org/wiki/Downloads)

 ## Wix Toolset Integration code

 ### Project files and components fragment: